edwardshturman/site/app/projects/number-chart.md

 <Media
   src="/assets/number-chart-ambs.jpg"
-  description="I had a lot of fun interfacing with Notion Ambassadors to iterate with their feedback on Dashboard view.
+  description="I had a lot of fun iterating with Notion Ambassadors from their feedback on Dashboard view.
 They were very excited about Number Chart :)"
 />

 ### Conditional styling

-In matching conditional styling patterns across existing Notion surfaces, such as Table view rows, I added support for conditionally coloring the value of a Number Chart.
+In matching conditional styling patterns across existing Notion surfaces, such as Table view rows, I added support for dynamically coloring the value of a Number Chart.
 For example:

 - If `this month's revenue ≥ $25,000`: color it green;
 - `$20,000 ≤ $24,999`: yellow;